FirelyTeam/firely-docs-firely-server/security/accesscontrol.rst

 If multiple resources match the Compartment, that is no problem for Firely Server.
 You can simply configure the Filters according to the business rules in your organization.

+In case a FilerType needs to be defined for a resource type for which no correspoding compartment exists, like 'Organization' or 'Location', Firely Server allows for "resource" claims within the access token.
+If the access token contains such a claim, it will interpret the claim value as a relative reference to a "resource of interest" and scope the request to a dynamic compartment around that particular resource instance.
+Firely Server will automatically use a FilterArgument with "_id" in this case.

 Tokens
 ------